Karshilov/XnYZip/README.md

-# tonSZ
+# XnYSZ

-This is the tonSZ project.
+This is the XnYSZ project.

 # Building and installing